Best Things to Do in Yellowstone at Christmas

 large bison walking snowy road

-2. Stay at a Yellowstone Christmas Cabin
+2. Stay at the Yellowstone Christmas Cabin

 Even on days when wildlife sightings are quieter, this drive delivers wide-open valleys, snow-covered hillsides, steaming geothermal features, and very few people.
-It’s the most consistent thing you can plan for in winter and often becomes the highlight of a Christmas trip.
+It’s the most consistent thing you can plan for in early winter and often becomes the highlight of a Christmas trip.

 roadway leading to snowy mountains

-4. Walk Mammoth Hot Springs Terraces and Eat at the Hotel
+4. Explore Mammoth Hot Springs

 dining room decorate in garland and ornaments